-- Press the UP key to quickly set the camera to shoot video clips. - · Press the DOWN key to quickly set the camera to take still photos. - Press the RIGHT key to manually trigger the shutter.
+- Press the UP key to quickly set the camera to shoot video clips. - Press the DOWN key to quickly set the camera to take still photos. - Press the RIGHT key to manually trigger the shutter.
 This is useful for testing the camera-make sure you are in SETUP mode, press the RIGHT key, and a few seconds later a photo or video (depending on how the camera was set) will be saved to the SD card (or internal memory if no card is inserted).
 The "number of images taken" counter on the bottom left of the LCD will increase by one.
-If the display indicates "SD PROTECTED" when you press the SHOT key, switch the camera OFF, remove the SD card and slide its protect switch off. - Press the OK key to replay (review or playback) photos/videos on a connected TV monitor.
-See "Playing Back Photos/Videos" for more details.
+If the display indicates "SD PROTECTED" when you press the SHOT key, switch the camera OFF. remove the SD card and slide its protect switch off.